jmegner/cursorless-unofficial-doc/README.md

 - `"[number] [scope]s backward"`, like `"chuck three lines backward row 12"` to delete rows 10-12.
 - `"[nth] [scope]"`, like `"chuck second word air"` to delete "Banana" from "appleBananaCherry".
 - `"[nth] last [scope]"`, like `"chuck last char air"` to delete "s" from "apples".
-- `"next/previous [scope]"`, like `"chuck until next token"` to delete everything from the cursor/selection to the next token, or `"copy next funk"` to copy the next function after your cursor
+- `"next/previous [scope]"`, like `"chuck until next token"` to delete everything from the cursor/selection to the next token, or `"copy next funk"` to copy the next function after your cursor to your clipboard.

 `"past"`, `"until"`, and `"and"` are good ways to build up targets.

 - `"chuck row 7 past row 9"` to delete rows 7 through 9.
-- `"chuck air until bat"` to delete tokens starting at the air token ending just before the bat token.
+- `"chuck air until bat"` to delete tokens starting at the air token (included) and ending just before the bat token (excluded).
 - `"chuck row 7 and row 10"` to delete rows 7 and 10.

 There is also `"head"` and `"tail"` to expand a target through to the beginning or end of the line.